 Inpatient, or residential treatment, comprises around-the-clock care within a hospital or residential setting.
 These environments often provide a mix of therapeutic approaches and medical attention to promote lasting recovery.

-In residential care, clients live with others facing addiction and receive support services.
+In residential care, patients live with others facing addiction and receive support services.
 The space is free of substances and triggers that could provoke stimulant use.
 Inpatient treatment centers provide:

 Treatment programs in residential settings can involve individual and group therapy sessions, dual-diagnosis programs to address co-occurring conditions and medicines to manage withdrawal or mental health symptoms.
 These treatment centers often provide medication-assisted treatment (MAT) to help you manage cravings and withdrawal symptoms while receiving therapy.